-Minnesota taxpayers can still receive a deduction on their state return.
-Here’s how- Minnesota taxpayers who do not itemize deductions on their federal income tax return, will still be eligible to take a deduction for charitable contributions on their state return.
-Minnesota’s Charitable Deduction provides a 50% tax deduction for total charitable contributions over $500.
-Contributions to 501(c)(3) organizations are eligible for the deduction, including public charities, churches, and faith organizations.
+Minnesota taxpayers can receive a deduction on their state return for contributions to 501(c)3 organizations, including public charities, churches, and faith-based organizations.
+Taxpayers who do not itemize deductions on their federal income tax return are eligible to take a deduction for charitable contributions on their state return.
+Minnesota’s Charitable Deduction provides a tax deduction of 50% of total charitable contributions over $500.

 1) Make sure your contribution is tax-deductible

 All 501(c)3 organizations can accept contributions and offer donors a tax deduction to the full extent of the law.
 Make sure to ask an organization if they are a 501(c)3 organization before you make a donation.

 2) Learn how to receive tax-deductions for your charitable donations

 To claim deductions, you’ll need to fill out the tax form 1040 (the long form, which allows you to itemize deductions on Schedule A).
 You can find it on the IRS website.
 You don’t receive any tax breaks if you fill out the short form or take standard deductions.

 Gifts of clothing or household items will be deductible only if the items are in “good used condition or better.”
 Single items for which the donor has received a qualified appraisal and taken a deduction of more than $500 are not subject to this rule.
 Nor are food, paintings, antiques, art objects, jewelry, or collections.